The Rocca di Angera on Lake Maggiore

 History of the Rocca di Angera on Lake Maggiore

 The spectacular Rocca di Angera is the result, perfectly harmonious, of five different buildings, built starting from the century after the year one thousand and up to the seventeenth century: the Torre Castellana, the Scaliger Wing, the Visconti Wing, the Tower of Giovanni Visconti, the Ala dei Borromeo.

 It is impossible not to be surprised by the size and grandeur of this building and by the solemnity of the rooms of Buon Romano, Mythology, Ceremonies, San Carlo, Fasti Borromeo where large paintings, portraits and furnishings refer to ancient times.

-Of great importance is the Hall of Justice which houses the cycle of frescoes made in the thirteenth century by an anonymous master named "Maestro di Angera".
-The representation narrates events related to the life of the Archbishop Ottone Visconti and in particular illustrates his victory over the Torriani in the battle of Desio of the 1227.
+Of great importance is the Sala di Giustizia which houses the cycle of frescoes created in the thirteenth century by an anonymous master called "Maestro di Angera".
+The representation narrates events related to the life of Archbishop Ottone Visconti and in particular illustrates his victory over the Torriani in the battle of Desio in 1227.